RSL NSW Veterans’ Services & Policy Committee

 - David McCann (Chair) (RSL NSW Director)

-- Ray James (RSL NSW Director & President)
+- Mick Bainbridge (RSL NSW Director and President)

 - Jonathan Tuckfield (Independent member)